srl-labs/learn-srlinux/docs/ndk/guide/env/python.md

 ## Environment components
 The toolchain that can be used to develop Python-based NDK apps consists of the following components:

-1. [Python programming language](https://www.python.org/downloads/) - Python interpreter, toolchain, and standard library
+1. [Python programming language](https://www.python.org/downloads/) - Python interpreter, toolchain, and standard library.
+Python2 is not supported.
 2. [Python NDK bindings](https://github.com/nokia/srlinux-ndk-py) - generated data access classes for gRPC based NDK service.

 ## Project structure